Alexandra Hotti

 At QA.tech, she’s found a culture that matches her curiosity and drive.
 “The culture is relaxed and friendly, yet people are highly driven,” she shares.
 The team’s collective experience in founding companies, machine learning, and development has been impressive.
 What stands out most, though, is how quickly things move.
 “It’s easy to share new ideas, and the time from ideation to execution is remarkably short.”

 Now that her PhD is behind her, Alexandra is eager to explore life outside academia.
-In her free time, she enjoys reading, spending time with friends, and running—whenever her knees allow it.
+In her free time, she enjoys reading and spending time with friends.
+And running—whenever her knees allow it.
 These hobbies offer a way to recharge and balance the challenges of her technical work.

 “I’m also looking forward to traveling more and improving my cooking skills,” she says with a smile.
 One thing she’s particularly excited about?
 Getting a dog.
 “Especially since I can bring it to work!”